 Driven by these types of applications that affect patients and providers, as well as by heavy research and investment in 3D printing use cases, adoption of the technology will likely continue to rise.
 In fact, the healthcare sector will largely contribute to pushing global spending on 3D printing from $13 billion in 2016 to a predicted $28.9 billion in 2020, according to a recent IDC report.

 “There is a lot of investment in 3D printing at the moment because there are some very clear ways that the technology can be used to improve existing processes,” says Louie.
 “There are areas where you can determine that using a 3D-printed replacement for the current methodology can actually save money, improve healing, reduce pain, improve patient acceptance — all positive driving factors that are helping the industry move forward.”

 So where is 3D printing in healthcare taking off and what might the future hold?

-3D Printing Comfortable, Cost-Effective Prostheses and Implants
+3D Printing in Healthcare Means Comfortable, Cost-Effective Prostheses and Implants

-3D printing is already proving its worth in the prostheses and implants space, driven in part by a new collaboration between the Department of Veterans Affairs and Stratasys, the 3D printing and additive manufacturing company that produces Makerbot 3D printers.
+3D printing in healthcare is already proving its worth in the prostheses and implants space, driven in part by a new collaboration between the Department of Veterans Affairs and Stratasys, the 3D printing and additive manufacturing company that produces Makerbot 3D printers.